Guide to non-standard cycles for inclusive cycling

-This is an introduction to adapted bikes, but it is also important to remember that it’s possible to modify a standard 2-wheel bike to suit your needs (e.g. by wiring brakes and gears onto one handle, adding a foot plate to a pedal or increasing handle bar height).
+This is an introduction to non-standard or adapted bikes, but it is also important to remember that it’s possible to modify a standard two-wheel bike to suit your needs (such as by wiring brakes and gears onto one handle, adding a foot plate to a pedal, or increasing handlebar height).

 The cycling world abounds in ways and means of reconfiguring wheels, pedals and seats so that almost anyone can ride.
-Special cycles can be tailored to an individual’s needs, but most problems have ready-made solutions.
+Bikes can be tailored to an individual’s needs, but most problems have ready-made solutions.

-Tricycles have three wheels, which means that the rider does not need to be able to balance.
-This is particularly useful for people with learning disabilities, such as Dyspraxia, and those recovering from illnesses (strokes, for example).
+Tricycles have three wheels, which means that the rider doesn’t need to be able to balance.
+This is particularly useful for people with learning disabilities, such as dyspraxia, and those recovering from illnesses (strokes, for example).

 Tricycles can be fitted with foot plates to make it easier for riders to rotate the pedals and they come in upright or recumbent (horizontal sitting position).
 For adults and children with balance issues, stabilisers can also be fitted to standard bikes, which makes them more like tricycles.

-Prices range from £500 up to £3000.
-The most well known UK manufacturer is Stratford based Pashley Cycles who made bikes for Royal Mail.
+Prices range from £500 up to £3,000.
+The most well-known UK manufacturer of tricycles is Stratford-based Pashley Cycles, which used to make bikes for Royal Mail.

-Another possibility for partnered riding is a ‘tag-along’ which consists of half a bike that bolts on to a standard 2-wheel bike.
+Another possibility for partnered riding is a ‘tag-along’ which consists of half a bike that bolts onto a standard two-wheel bike.
 These are more commonly used for children, but there are adult versions on the market.

-Hand powered cycles work along the same principle as standard cycles.
-The pedals are replaced with handles that also steer, and riders use their arms to push the handles around to drive the chain and wheels.
+Hand-powered cycles work along the same principle as standard cycles.
+However, the pedals are replaced with handles that also steer, and riders use their arms to push the handles around to drive the chain and wheels.

-Most hand cycles have three wheels, although some have four wheels.
-Four-wheel cycles may have power assistance instead of the rider turning handles, or they may be built for going down hill, in which case gravity powers the bike.
+Most hand cycles have three wheels, although some have four.
+Four-wheeled versions may have power assistance instead of the rider turning handles, or they may be built for going down hill, in which case gravity powers the bike.

-Hand cycles are used by people with limited or no lower body mobility, e.g. because of paraplegia, leg amputations and those with joint problems such as arthritis.
-Hand cycles are also useful for rebuilding upper body strength - e.g. by those recovering from stroke.
+Hand cycles are used by people with limited or no lower body mobility; for example, because of paraplegia, leg amputations and those with joint problems such as arthritis.
+Hand cycles are also useful for rebuilding upper body strength; for those recovering from stroke, for example.

 There is huge variation in hand cycle prices.
-Basic models start at around £500, but road and off road racing machines could cost thousands.
+Basic models start at around £500, but road and off-road racing machines can cost thousands.

 Although there may not be a cycle to suit every need, there are some that offer the same feeling of propulsion, without involving riding.
-For example, a wheelchair user can transfer into a seat on the front of a cycle that someone else rides and steers.
+For example, a wheelchair user can transfer into a seat on the front of a bike that’s being ridden by someone else.

-Another cycle from the manufacturer Van Raam allows wheelchairs to be loaded onto a front trailer that is attached to a cycle.
-These cycles often have a power assist option to provide the rider with a boost.
+Another version from manufacturer Van Raam allows wheelchairs to be loaded onto a front trailer that is attached to a bicycle.
+These bikes often have a power-assist option to provide the rider with a boost.
 These are ideal for people with severe disabilities and conditions such as advanced cerebral palsy or complete paralysis.

 A low-step bicycle makes life easier for people who are unable or unwilling to throw their leg over a saddle.

-An impaired arm or hand can be accommodated by careful choice of gear and braking systems: typically a wide-range internal hub-gear in combination with a back-pedal rear brake, so that only one hand is needed for shifting and controlling the front brake.
-Also, if the hub-gear does not give enough range, an additional gearbox can be fitted in the bottom-bracket that is shifted with the feet!
+An impaired arm or hand can be accommodated by careful choice of gear and braking systems: typically a wide-range internal hub gear in combination with a back-pedal rear brake, so that only one hand is needed for shifting and controlling the front brake.
+Also, if the hub gear does not give enough range, an additional gearbox which is shifted with the feet can be fitted in the bottom-bracket.

 Buying an adapted cycle

-People registered as disabled they may also qualify for VAT exemption on the price of buying an adapted cycle, so check with the supplier before you make your purchases.
+People registered as disabled may also qualify for VAT exemption on the price of buying a non-standard cycle, so check with the supplier before you make your purchase.